zample23/zample23/README.md

 # [AX IT](https://github.com/zample23/AX_IT.git)

 * AX IT - it's responsive cross-browser landing page made using html/css and javascript
-* It has 2 forms with data validation, as well as functionality for loading any image onto the page
+* Has 2 forms with data validation
+* Functionality for loading any image onto the page

 <a href="https://zample23.github.io/AX_IT/" target="_blank">Link on GitHub Pages</a>